 Ramsey agrees.
 “The process of filming “Bad Attitude” felt very much like an exorcism.
 It was an emotional set.
 There was fear and release of past trauma on many ends.
 It was very “method.”
 Sometimes the work draws you further in than you could have expected, and we all just leaned into it together and went there.

-“Bad Attitude” (February 27, 2020) and the following “Lungs” (April 10, 2020) are from the first episode and pilot of “The Truth About Fairy Tales” musical television miniseries encompassing eight episodes, each of which will include five new songs by DIIMOND.
+“Bad Attitude” and the forthcoming “Lungs” are from the first episode and pilot of “The Truth About Fairy Tales” musical television miniseries encompassing eight episodes, each of which will include five new songs by DIIMOND.